theseus-os/Theseus/book/src/pci_passthrough.md

 ```
 e.g. `echo 0000:59:00.0 > /sys/bus/pci/drivers/mlx5_core/unbind`

-If you run `lspci -v` now, you'll see that a kernel driver is longer mentioned for this device
+If you run `lspci -v` now, you'll see that a kernel driver is longer mentioned for this device.

 ### Attach device to VFIO driver
-First, load the VFIO driver:
+First, load the VFIO driver using the command:
 `modprobe vfio-pci`

 To attach the new driver run the following command, filling in the vendor_id and device_code with values you retrieved in the first step.